 For subsequent measurement, the Company classifies a financial asset in accordance with the below criteria:

-- The Company's business model for managing the financial asset and - The contractual cash flow characteristics of the financial asset i.
-Financial assets measured at amortized cost:
+- i.
+The Company's business model for managing the financial asset and - ii.
+The contractual cash flow characteristics of the financial asset.

 Based on the above criteria, the Company classifies its financial assets into the following categories: